Master of Community Planning and Development

 English language requirement

 IELTS (Academic) score of 6.5 with no individual band score less than 6.0.

 Please refer to our English Language Requirements page for details of other Accepted English Proficiency tests and additional recognised English Language Proficiency Measures, such as English as the language of instruction.

 You will have diverse career opportunities within local governments, non-government organisations, research organisations, advocacy bodies and in the private sector.
 Roles include community development and management, advocacy, research, public policy development, social and community planning and urban, rural and environmental planning as part of multi-disciplinary teams in social and economic development projects.

-The Urban and Rural Planning stream of the Master of Community Planning and Development is accredited by the Planning Institute of Australia (PIA) until 2021.
-Depending on subject choice, students are able to graduate with the PIA accredited qualification, please refer to the Handbook for further details.
+The Spatial Planning stream within the Master of Community and Planning Development is accredited by the Planning Institute of Australia (PIA); please refer to the Handbook for further details.
 Professional registration may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
 Please contact the relevant professional body for details.

 Fees and costs